 No phone, voicemail, email, campus mail or U.S. mail orders will be accepted.

 For additional information, please contact the Campus Box Office at 570-577-1000.

-Each year during Commencement Weekend, the Office of Campus Religious Life honors our graduates with a multifaith baccalaureate celebration.
+Each year during Commencement Weekend, the Office of Religious & Spiritual Life honors our graduates with a multifaith baccalaureate celebration.
 The service takes place immediately prior to the senior Candlelighting Ceremony on the evening before Commencement.